indranillab/pseudoga/README.md

 to form a trajectory.
 Given a heterogeneous population and cell cluster ids, the packages can be used to find a tree structure based on pseudotime ordering of cells.

+Input must be provided as SingleCellExperiment object with the expression matrix denoting rows as genes and columns as cells.

 # Usage: